-The industry’s newest hemp drying system costs less money, uses less energy, and retains more CBD than other common solutions on the market.
+The most efficient hemp drying system costs less money, uses less energy, and retains more CBD than other popular solutions on the market.
 Request a quote and discover the integrated solution that handles, shreds, dries, separates, sorts, and packages biomass – fresh off the field or wet-baled.

 Step 1: Conveying

 Fresh off the field or out of bales, hemp is moved from its staging area by one of several conveying methods depending on the state of the product and the facility.
 It then passes by magnets to remove any metal that may have been picked up in the field and is fed into the shredder.
 It is then conveyed once more over a weighbelt, which uses product weight and conveyance speed to control the feed rate of the entire line and precisely meter the shredded hemp into the dryer.

 Shredders ensure consistent particle sizes that can be dried at consistent rates.
 Shredders are used instead of mills because they slice the product rather than mashing or crushing it.
 Crushing wet product can cause a few problems.
 First, particulates get in every crevice and are hard to remove, especially with cannabis’ inherent stickiness.
 Second, the product is compressed, reducing the surface-area-to-air ratio, and thus the efficiency of the dryer.
 Once out of the shredder, product is discharged and conveyed to the dryer.

 Inconsistent product means wet spots.
 Wet spots mean mold or over-drying; product must be homogenized.